Voter Resources

 Primary and General Election Information:

-There are no regular statewide elections in Kentucky for 2025.
 The next statewide elections will be in 2026.

 • 12/31/25 is the last day to change political party affiliation and be eligible to vite in that political party’s upcoming primary election.